JIGGAI/hermes-recipes/README.md

 A Hermes-native expansion of [ClawRecipes](https://github.com/JIGGAI/ClawRecipes) — markdown recipes that scaffold agents, teams, and file-first workflows on top of the [Hermes Agent](https://github.com/NousResearch/hermes-agent) runtime, alongside the existing OpenClaw plugin.

-> **Status: early port in progress.** Phase 1 (recipe DSL parser) is implemented.
-Phases 2–6 are scaffolded but not yet written.

 ## Why

 ClawRecipes is a ~5,200-LOC TypeScript plugin that ships on OpenClaw and stays the primary runtime there.
 This package expands the same primitives to Hermes — sibling to the OpenClaw plugin, not a replacement for it.
 Recipes authored once should work on either platform.